 “The Learner Guide Program is a means through which the CAMFED Association, CAMA, is addressing needs of students in my community and across Ghana.
-Through the life skills curriculum we are able to address or tackle issues of the students.
+Through the life skills program we are able to address or tackle issues of the students.
 Success to me, is making others feel important, feel valued, and helping them achieve greater heights in life.” – Pearl, Ghana

 Soon after the onset of the COVID-19 crisis, Learner Guides were lauded by governments as an essential service.
 When schools started to close, our long-established reporting systems, structures and connections meant that CAMFED could support Learner Guides to quickly pivot their outreach to students at home, acutely aware of the additional threats to girls’ wellbeing as families lost their livelihoods and faced increasing food insecurity.